MradulMalviya/Python/QR_Generator_python/README.md

-Generate your own QR code for your website or any given link with easy 5steps,
+Generate your QR code for your website or any given link with easy 5 steps,

 #Step1